GarethKeys/Memory-Pairs-Game/README.md

 My game is for all ages and genders to enjoy.
 I have allowed coloured pairs to be matched as well as the fish species pairs to simplify the game.
 These include pictures of the fish and the naming of the various species.
 The aim is to educate the gamer about the various fish species while also having some fun testing their memory.
 I have added a total score display as well as two different levels of difficulty to enhance the gaming experience for each user.

-I have included multiple methods of contact for myself into the footer of each page the hope of attracting some communication if there is an interest in the game and my coding skills showcase.
+I have included multiple methods of contact for myself into the footer of each page with the aim of attracting some communication due to an interest in the game and my coding skills showcase.

 The style and layout of the game is kept simple with 3 different main layout colours.
 This is to prevent distraction from the cards and the imagery on the cards due to over-complicated colours or design.